9 ways to discover Abu Dhabi's ancient history

 During the 7th and 8th centuries CE, it was also home to a church and monastery, discovered in 1992.
 This ancient Christian site proves a history of religious tolerance in the region.
 Fascinating artefacts suggest the inhabitants of this settlement traded widely across the Arabian Gulf and Indian Ocean.

-8. Be bewitched by the world’s largest sand mass
+8. Be amazed by the world’s largest sand mass

 Given its geography, ancient Arabia was part of the Silk Road routes used by merchants travelling between China and Europe, carrying silk and other luxury goods across Asia, the Middle East and North Africa between 130 B.C. and 1453 A.D.
 Port cities in the Arabian Gulf connected the overland and maritime routes.
 The sea routes started in China, wrapped around the Indian coast and went through the Arabian Peninsula.
 Arab merchants traded in frankincense, incense and pearls along incense routes, some of which went through the desert.